imqueue/imqueue.com/tutorial/user-service.md

 }
 ~~~

-What you would need to know here about defining the externally callable
+What you need to know here about defining the externally callable
 methods is that you need to follow several rules, which are mandatory:

-1. If you need to make service method externally callable it MUST
+1. If you need to make service method externally callable, it MUST
    be wrapped with `@expose()` decorator.
 1. Each service you implement MUST have at least one externally
    callable method.